thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 - A Sybil attack is an attack where a **single adversary is controlling multiple nodes on a network.**
 - It is **unknown to the network that the nodes are controlled by the same** adversarial entity.
 - Sybil attacks are **avoided in Bitcoin** through the **proof-of-work** mechanism.

+## Hash-cash
+It is a proof-of-work algorithm that requires a selectable amount of work to compute, but the proof can be verified efficiently.